Potrero Hill Neighborhood House

 An organization in San Francisco called SFLan will build a node for you for $1,000, allowing you to connect to the network and also broadcast a signal that your neighbors can latch onto.
 The group's website also has a ton of helpful information on how to connect to NANs in San Francisco.

 In the past few months, dozens of neighborhood residents have started receiving daily updates from Captain Rick Bruce of the SFPD’s Bayview Station about the Police Department’s community work and enforcement activities, and weekly updates from Supervisor Sophie Maxwell’s office about her legislative work at City Hall.
 Do you want to receive their regular updates in your email?
 Here's where to send a brief request to sign up:

-Police Department Cell Phone Numbers for Quality of Life concerns
+Police Department Quality of Life Cell Phone Numbers

 For years now, the Boosters and other residents of Potrero Hill and the Bayview have sought a different way to contact the Police Department for non-emergency crime reports; we don't want to tie up 911, but using the department's office lines led to delays, misinformation, and inefficient service.

 Captain Rick Bruce of Bayview Station writes to bring us good news: The SFPD has obtained a number of cell phones, in order to allow residents (and others) with non-emergency police issues the opportunity to contact their assigned officers directly.
 The names of the officers, their respective assignments, and their phone numbers are listed below.